gargmegham/Portfolio-V1/content/jobs/Paxcom/index.md

 url: 'https://www.paxcom.ai/'
 ---

-- Automated the manual process of mapping the ID of similar products and competitor products through a SP in PostgreSQL in an eCommerce analytics dashboard, thus reducing the time required for mapping the products by up to 75%.
+- Automated the manual process of mapping similar products, and competitor products.
+- Above feature helped the company onboard new clients.
+Reduced the time required for mapping the products by up to 80%.
-- Wrote a SP in PostgreSQL for matching live and planned offers on ecommerce platforms for different brands.
+- Refactored the code for matching planned and live discount offers, resulted in fewer weekly client complaints.
+- Improving current sentiment analysis of crawled reviews through most recent NLP research papers on similarity, Aspect Based Sentiment Analysis, BERT, and RoBERTa